Destiny (Irene Adler): Necrosha

 After getting hold of the Transmode Virus during the Necrosha storyline, Selene resurrects Destiny to question her about the future.
 After telling Selene what she wants to hear, Destiny is taken back to her cell, where she telepathically contacts Blindfold by accident while trying to reach her foster daughter Rogue.
 After showing Blindfold she means no harm and saving her life from falling rubble caused by Warpath, she gives Blindfold information about Selene.
 After breaking contact, she realizes she made a grave mistake.

 The mistake is revealed to be Proteus who is now in possession of Blindfold.
 Rogue, along with a group of X-Men go to Muir Island to battle Proteus, and it is through the combined efforts of Rogue, Magneto and Psylocke that he is defeated.
 Afterwards Destiny explains to Blindfold that she is not her mother, but rather a distant relative.
-Destiny then takes a moment to share a final good-bye with Rogue, before eventually leaving in order to supposedly die at the end of the storyline.
+Destiny then takes a moment to share a final good-bye with Rogue before leaving, apparently dying.

-Chaos War

-During the Chaos War, Moira MacTaggart, Thunderbird, Banshee, Esme and Sophie of the Stepford Cuckoos, and Multiple Man's fallen clones are resurrected and appear on the former grounds of the X-Men school.
-There, Moira finds one of Destiny's diaries which contains a passage depicting the events of the war and apparently the key to defeating Amatsu-Mikaboshi.
-It is also revealed that Destiny is the same Irene Adler of Sherlock Holmes's stories.
-After Thunderbird prayed to the Thunderbird God to teleport the group away from the attacking Carrion Crow, Thunderbird and the group learned that Moira has been possessed by Destiny's ghost.